Skip to content

 Festival of the Sun picture book

-A tale set in the time of the ancient Inka empire follows the experiences of new royal messenger, Little Chaski, who finds an important assignment on his first day challenged by a trapped condor in desperate need of help.
+Run, Little Chaski A tale set in the time of the ancient Inka empire follows the experiences of new royal messenger, Little Chaski, who finds an important assignment on his first day challenged by a trapped condor in desperate need of help.

 Print a free coloring page and maze from Barefoot Books!

-Explore Further with these activities from Kids Discover.
+Explore Further with activities from Kids Discover.
 Learn about Inca history, the Andes mountain range, important animals, and how to make a quipu (knot-record).